rubengomes8/learning-ddd-coffeeco/README.md

 3. product answers yes to all the 3 questions, so we will model it as a value object
 4. purchase is an entity, it should have an own id.
 If a customer ever wants a refund on an item, we will need to be able to reference a specific transaction
 5. coffee bux is an entity

+- toMongoPurchase func allows us to decouple our purchase aggregate from the Mongo implementation.
+We should decouple all the other domain models from the database models, as well.
+- the repository layer should be very simple and lightweight.
+That is a sign that DDD is helping us there.